-Once a Scout has completed all of the core requirements for a given rank, he will schedule a meeting with the Scoutmaster, at least one (1) week in advance, to review his progress; this is called the Scoutmaster Conference.
-Depending upon the rank, these conferences may take place at Troop meetings, campouts, or may be scheduled outside of Troop events, especially for higher ranks like Life and Eagle where more time is needed for conference (following youth protection guidelines).
+Once a Scout is ready, preferably after completing 50% of the core requirements for a given rank, he will schedule a meeting with the Scoutmaster, at least one (1) week in advance, to review his progress; this is called the Scoutmaster Conference.
+Depending upon the rank, these conferences may take place at Troop meetings, campouts, or may be scheduled outside of Troop events, especially for higher ranks like Life and Eagle where more time is needed for the conference (following youth protection guidelines).
 Scouts seeking a Scoutmaster conference are encouraged to complete a Scoutmaster Conference Worksheet for the respective rank they are seeking prior to the conference (worksheets are available on the Troop website).